 A great place to stay is to sign up for our weekly Commercial Awareness updates.
 We summarise and analyse the key stories across a wide range of sectors.

-Now you know what skills you need for a career in this sector, take a look at the latest marketing and PR graduate schemes today.
+Now you know what skills you need for a career in this sector, browse graduate jobs in marketing and PR.